How Visual Identity Fuels SaaS Marketing Success

 The Problem with Overused Images in SaaS

 Walk through any SaaS website, and you'll start seeing the same faces everywhere.
 That smiling woman pointing at a laptop?
 She's been the "happy customer" for at least fifty different companies.
-Most startups default to stock images because they're cheap and fast.
-But your brand becomes instantly forgettable.
-Prospects might literally confuse your homepage with a competitor they looked at yesterday.
+Most startups default to stock images because they are cheap and fast, but this creates several significant problems:

 How to Audit Your Visual Identity

+A visual identity audit is an objective examination of your brand's visual consistency and uniqueness across all platforms.
 It's time for some uncomfortable truth-telling.
 Most SaaS founders think their visual identity is fine without ever objectively examining it.
 Let's fix that.

 1. The Cross-Platform Reality Check